 Digital document collaboration makes it easy to control who should have access to what content.
 Access to files, folders, documents can be granted to specific users only as needed.

 5. Easier workflow tracking with digital document collaboration

 The most compelling case for online document collaboration is it makes tracking workflows easy and reduces confusion.
 More often than not, you start emailing back and forth different versions of a document as it’s being revised.
 Knowing which is the most recent version can be confusing.

 Remember the last time you had to email files back and forth?
 Were you ever unsure if you were working on the most current version of a file?
 Those days are over.
 A digital document collaboration tool cuts out this email mess.
 Team members in any project can work together on the same document at the same time.
 Everyone can always see the current working version of a document.
 They can also edit or view changes that have been made by others without sending email attachments back and forth all day.

-You can also simply tag a team member(s) to review a document, find out who made a change to a document, and when they did it.
+You can also simply tag a team member(s) to review a document and find out who made changes to a document and when they did it.
 You can also see how the document looked before the changes were made.

 Digital collaboration tools improve employee participation and engagement.
 They do a great job of providing an environment that encourages collaboration and feedback.